 Cover letter stating the reasons for interest and career goals

 Three references (must either be on electronic letterhead with an electronic signature or a scanned PDF of the letter on letterhead with a signature)

 Two fellows will be selected and notified by November 5th.
 Please contact Miajenell Peake, Midwifery Coordinator, if you have any questions or concerns at [email protected]

 CHOICES will not discriminate in employment opportunities based on race, color, religion, gender, marital status, sexual orientation, national origin, age, disability, parental status, body size, gender or gender identity or any characteristic protected by law.

 At CHOICES, we know that diversity is imperative.
 Evidence has shown that diverse teams are more creative, better at solving problems and making decisions, happier, stronger, and more engaged.
 Having a diverse team is not only good for us - it is vital for our patients.
 We are committed to fostering our team of passionate, talented employees who look like the community that we serve.
 We highly encourage people of color, people from working class backgrounds, and LGBTQIA+ candidates to apply.
 People who have personal experience with abortion, pregnancy, miscarriage, birth, adoption, and/or parenting are also encouraged to apply.

 CHOICES does not discriminate against any person on the basis of race, age, gender identity or expression, sexual orientation, body size, religion, parental status, disability, or any characteristic protected by law.
-Please report any instances of discrimination at CHOICES by calling our Customer Service Manager at 901-274-3550 ext 214.
+Please report any instances of discrimination at CHOICES by calling our Patient Success Manager at 901-274-3550 ext 214.